GiovanniBussi/macports-ci/README.md

 For a few projects I am working on I copied around scripts installing MacPorts.
 I now decided to share here a generic script called `macports-ci` that could be used in multiple projects.
 The script is checked frequently on [Travis-ci](https://travis-ci.org/GiovanniBussi/macports-ci), so you should be able to see from the status image above whether it is working or not.
-I recommend using `curl -O` as explained below to always use the latest version from the `master` branch.
+I recommend using `curl -LO` as explained below to always use the latest version from the `master` branch.
 In case I have to test some feature, I will do it on separate branches so as to keep `master` branch stable.

 Installing MacPorts